emmercm/igir/docs/output/tokens.md

 ## Frontends & consoles

-To help sort ROMs into unique file structures for popular frontends & hardware, Igir offers a few specific tokens:
+To help sort ROMs into unique folder structures for popular frontends & hardware, Igir offers some specific tokens:

 - `{adam}` the ['Adam' image](../usage/handheld/adam.md) emulator's directory for the ROM
 - `{batocera}` the [Batocera](../usage/desktop/batocera.md) emulator's directory for the ROM